kiawnna/pulumi_ec2_stack/Readme.md

 new API that needs to be launched will take less than 5 minutes to get deployed.

 # Prerequisites:
-Before the Getting Started section, make sure you have made an AWS AMI chosen.
+Before the Getting Started section, make sure you have created/chosen an AWS AMI.
 You will need to copy the ami-id into index.ts file.
-You also need to create a free
-Pulumi account early on as new accounts can take a few hours to validate.
+You also need to create a free Pulumi account early on as new accounts can take a few hours to validate.

 # Getting Started:
 Below is a quick outline of the steps needed to deploy your first app using this Pulumi template.